samdbeckham/blog/dev/_posts/2017-06-29-starting-a-meetup.md

 We had a long discussion about meetups—and the lack thereof—in Newcastle.
 There were a few that had come and gone, but we wanted better.
 We wanted a consistent meetup for Front end developers, with great talks and a better community.
-Several beers later, we decided we would start our own.
+Several beers later, we decided to [start our own](https://xkcd.com/927/).

 Later that night we registered a Mailchimp account and set up a newsletter signup on a holding page.
 Then tweeted it out so there was no going back.